expmed/pubmedXML2DB_expMed/README.md

 ### Usage

-This script is executed as part of the overall data processing pipeline and relies on the presence of raw affiliation data in the database.
+This script is to be executed after the generation of the database.
+Requires the Affiliations table to exist.
 It automatically processes all available data and populates the `affiliations_parsed` table with the enriched affiliation information.
+The script makes use of https://github.com/titipata/affiliation_parser

 For developers looking to understand the parsing logic or extend the parsing capabilities, the script provides a clear template for how affiliation data can be extracted, transformed, and stored efficiently.

+### External Dependencies

+This script relies on `affiliation_parser`, a library not available on PyPI, which is installed directly from its GitHub repository as specified in `requirements.txt`.
+Ensure you have Git installed and accessible in your path to enable pip to clone and install this dependency.

 ## Contributing